id-2/hcb/dev-docs/rfcs/001_sudo_mode/sudo_mode.md

    <img src="login_notification_email.png" width="200"/>
 3. How do we want to handle sudo actions for users that are being impersonated?
 Is re-authenticating the impersonator enough?
     - _Opinion_: We should strongly consider making this question go away by capping impersonated sessions to 2 hours.
 I don't think there's a use case for having these persist for longer than that.
+4. Should re-authentications appear in activities?
+5. How should this work within https://github.com/hackclub/hcb-mobile?
+Should we return a known error code so the mobile app can prompt the user to re-authenticate?

 ### How do we model the re-authentication?